andreimargeloiu/TabEBM/README.md

 ## 🔑 Features

 - `TabEBM.py` contains (i) the implementation of TabEBM, and (ii) a helper function `plot_TabEBM_energy_contour` to show the energy contour (or unnormalized probability) approximated by TabEBM
+- `tutorial1_generate_data.ipynb` shows how to generate data using TabEBM
+- `tutorial2_augment_real_world_data.ipynb` shows how to augment real-world data using TabEBM
-- `TabEBM_approximated_density.ipynb` shows the TabEBM approximation of the density of the real data distribution
+- `tutorial3_approximated_density.ipynb` shows the TabEBM approximation of the density of the real data distribution
-- `TabEBM_generate_data.ipynb` shows how to generate data using TabEBM

 ## 🚀 Installation